Siddpawar9222/Obsidian-Vault/SystemDesign/001-Introduction/Approach.md

 ## 1. What is System Design?

-System Design is the process of planning and creating the structure of a software system.
-The goal is to build a system that:
+<font color="#ffc000">System Design is the process of planning and creating the structure of a software system.</font> The goal is to build a system that:

 - **Works Efficiently:** Performs well under load.